Do ImageNet Classifiers Generalize to ImageNet?: Summary of Our Experiments

 One way to test generalization would be to evaluate existing models on new i.i.d.\ data from the original test distribution.
 For example, this would be possible if the original dataset authors had collected a larger initial dataset and randomly split it into two test sets, keeping one of the test sets hidden for several years.
 Unfortunately, we are not aware of such a setup for CIFAR-10 or ImageNet.

 In this paper, we instead mimic the original distribution as closely as possible by repeating the dataset curation process that selected the original test set\footnote{For ImageNet, we repeat the creation process of the \emph{validation set} because most papers developed and tested models on the validation set.
 We discuss this point in more detail in Appendix \ref{sec:imagenet_building_new_test_set}.
 In the context to this paper, we use the terms ``validation set'' and ``test set'' interchangeably for ImageNet.} from a larger data source.
 While this introduces the difficulty of disentangling the adaptivity gap from the distribution gap, it also enables us to check whether independent replication affects current accuracy scores.
 In spite of our efforts, we found that it is astonishingly hard to replicate the test set distributions of CIFAR-10 and ImageNet.
+At a high level, creating a new test set consists of two parts: \paragraph{Gathering Data.} To obtain images for a new test set, a simple approach would be to use a different dataset, e.g., Open Images \cite{openimages}.
+However, each dataset comes with specific biases \cite{TE11}.
+For instance, CIFAR-10 and ImageNet were assembled in the late 2000s, and some classes such as \class{car} or \class{cell\_phone} have changed significantly over the past decade.
+We avoided such biases by drawing new images from the same source as CIFAR-10 and ImageNet.
+For CIFAR-10, this was the larger Tiny Image dataset \cite{tinyimages}.
+For ImageNet, we followed the original process of utilizing the Flickr image hosting service and only considered images uploaded in a similar time frame as for ImageNet.
+In addition to the data source and the class distribution, both datasets also have rich structure \emph{within} each class.
+For instance, each class in CIFAR-10 consists of images from multiple specific keywords in Tiny Images.
+Similarly, each class in ImageNet was assembled from the results of multiple queries to the Flickr API.
+We relied on the documentation of the two datasets to closely match the sub-class distribution as well. \paragraph{Cleaning Data.} Many images in Tiny Images and the Flickr results are only weakly related to the query (or not at all).
+To obtain a high-quality dataset with correct labels, it is therefore necessary to manually select valid images from the candidate pool.
+While this step may seem trivial, our results in Section \ref{sec:imagenet_details} will show that it has major impact on the model accuracies.